- Purchase the complete Expat Arrivals Ghana Guide (PDF)

 Don’t expect to get down to business at the first meeting.
 Ghanaian people enjoy getting to know their colleagues on a personal level before beginning any formal business proceedings.

-Don’t use the left hand when offering gifts to a business associate
+Don’t use the left hand when offering gifts to a business associate or when receiving them.

 Don't embarrass a business contact at a meeting.
 Ghanaians value the concept of 'maintaining face' and will try to avoid uncomfortable situations.